ZhiQiu976/ZhiQiu976.github.io/_posts/2020-11-20-MIMIC-markdown.md

 # Model Comparison

-`Model Performance` are for training and testing data are shown below:
+`Model Performance` for training and testing data are shown below:

 - **Training** Data Set